garywill/LAN-port-scan-forbidder/README.md

 - Some manufacturers provide web for user's browser to scan LAN for their product that need updating.

 - Some softwares use `127.0.0.1` communication to interact between native program and web.

+## Disclaimer

+This open souce addon comes with no warranty.
+Use on you own risk!